Munsee: Name

 The name is also spelled Minsi, Muncee, or mə́n'si·w.
 Munsee derives from Minsi, which in turn comes from Min-asin-ink (also Minisink), a placename that translates as "at the place where stones are gathered together."

 Territory

 The Munsee originally occupied the headwaters of the Delaware River in present-day New York, New Jersey, and Pennsylvania, extending south to the Lehigh River, and also held the west bank of the Hudson River from the Catskill Mountains nearly to the New Jersey line.
 They were bordered by the Mohican and Wappinger on the north and east, and fellow Lenape (Delaware) on the south and southeast.
-They were regarded as a buffer between the southern Lenape and the Iroquois Confederacy based in present-day New York south of the Great Lakes.
+They were regarded as a buffer between the southern Lenape and the Haudenosaunee Confederacy based in present-day New York south of the Great Lakes.
 Their council village was Minisink, probably in Sussex County, New Jersey.
 The bands along the Hudson were prominent in the early history of New York, but as European-American settlements increased, most of the Munsee moved south to join their relatives along the Delaware.